Speaker profile last updated by AAE Talent Team on 10/26/2024.

 Addresses issues of activism and citizen participation focusing on the importance of election engagement to the health of democratic societies.

 Dr. Carolyn Jefferson-Jenkins is a keynote speaker and industry expert who speaks on a wide range of topics such as "I Dare You to Be the Dream!" , Show Up!
 Stand Up!
 Speak Up!
 This is Our Time, Decision Day 2024- A Vision of Better Things, Out of the Shadows: Black Women Asserting Power and Authority in the United States, What's Color Got to Do with It?
 A Legacy of Labels and Leadership and Open Government and Civil Society.
 The estimated speaking fee range to book Dr. Carolyn Jefferson-Jenkins for your event is $5,000 - $10,000.
 Dr. Carolyn Jefferson-Jenkins generally travels from Raleigh, NC, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Xernona Clayton, Alaina E. Roberts, Yoruba Richen, Maya L. Harris and Spirit Tawfiq.
+Similar motivational celebrity speakers are Xernona Clayton, Alaina E. Roberts, Yoruba Richen, Maya L. Harris and Maya Wiley.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Dr. Carolyn Jefferson-Jenkins for an upcoming live or virtual event.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of thought leaders and industry experts to consider for speaking engagements.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.